 When researching London rentals, don’t underestimate areas on the overground and DLR lines.
 They are super quick at cutting through the normal ‘tube’ traffic and even being ‘all the way out East’, I still got to key areas of the city within minutes.

 How?
 FlipKey is a part of TripAdvisor – the largest and one of the most trusted travel websites in the world – which means a larger community of travellers and a larger pool of honest feedback.
 While this can be a little overwhelming, I was not limited in choice nor faced with a list of apartments with little or no reviews from other travellers, and this, in turn, made the process of choosing a whole lot easier.

-Pros of Flip Key
+Pros of FlipKey

 - Overall, the fact I can find apartments rental anywhere from Lebanon and Madagascar, to the French Guiana and the Galapagos Islands, is a massive tick for a traveller like me who might just stumble upon these places and want to settle for a while.

 - Instant booking.
 The website features a ‘book now’ option, limiting the backwards and forwards messaging with the owner that normally accompanies a standard apartment rental booking.
-Rest assured that all owners are verified by FlipKey, and of course there is still the option of conversing with the owner if you like to ask questions about the location, nearest transport links, inventory etc. like I do.
+Rest assured that all owners are verified by FlipKey, and of course, there is still the option of conversing with the owner if you like to ask questions about the location, nearest transport links, inventory etc. like I do.

 Cons of Flip Key

-- A wallet draining deposit.
-I’m all for paying a deposit, since it’s only fair the owner has a safety net in case of any damage claims, but with FlipKey I had to pay a hefty £500 deposit which, although returned without any problems, took over a week to go back into my bank account.
+- A wallet-draining deposit.
+I’m all for paying a deposit since it’s only fair the owner has a safety net in case of any damage claims, but with FlipKey, I had to pay a hefty £500 deposit which, although returned without any problems, took over a week to go back into my bank account.